Asia's first luxe Nobu Hotel to open in Manila gaming complex

 “Our customers like to travel...and given the proximity, Manila could be a great weekend getaway,” he added.

-Melco Crown’s City of Dreams will compete with Solaire, a 500-room casino-resort owned by Bloomberry Resorts Corp, and Resorts World, owned by Travelers International Hotel Group Inc, a venture between casino operator Genting Hong Kong Ltd and Philippine conglomerate Alliance Global Group Inc.
+Melco Crown’s City of Dreams will compete with Solaire, a 500-room casino-resort owned by Bloomberry Resorts Corp , and Resorts World, owned by Travellers International Hotel Group Inc, a venture between casino operator Genting Hong Kong Ltd and Philippine conglomerate Alliance Global Group Inc. (Editing by Miral Fahmy)